siderai/FileBot/README.md

 Saves your files to cloud storage Minio (S3).

-Performs well even with large files thanks to the data streaming protocol.
+Performs well even with large files thanks to the data streaming.
 Limit: up to 2gb each file.

 In order to start, you need to define environment variables:
 ```